vr-20/vr-20/README.md

 - 👋 Hi, I’m Vivek!
-- 💻 I'm currently a Data Analyst at Accenture.
+- 💻 I'm currently a Packaged App Development Analyst at Accenture.
-- 👀 I’m interested in Data Analytics & Data Engineering.
 - 🌱 Learning is a continuous process :)
 - 📫 Reach out to me on LinkedIn: https://www.linkedin.com/in/vivekghadiyaram20/